 Session 2 will continue this analysis of the styles and look at the popular forms during the Victorian period (late 1870s to early 1900s).
 You will investigate styles such as Stick, Queen Anne, Shingle, Folk Victorian, Richardsonian Romanesque, and Beaux Arts.

 Upcoming sessions, still in development, will explore the 1900s by looking at forms such as Craftsman, Prairie, Art Deco, mid-century modern, and International Style.
-These sessions are expected to be ready in the fall of 2011.

 Cost:$30 per session

 The goal is for you to be able to identify most of your historic resources by sight, be able to categorize them by style (something that is necessary during a historic resources survey or nominations for state/ federal historic designation), and to identify the styles with a specific era of American history.
 This will help you contextualize your historic resources as you develop policy and practices for your community.